 The Health Professionals at NSI Stem Cell Centers work directly with each of our patients in an effort to help them master the most fundamental truth in achieving health: a healthy diet.
 Whether your goals are weight loss, improved performance, or reversing chronic illness, it is imperative that we teach each individual how they can achieve success by making the necessary dietary changes specific to their condition.
 We have developed tools and protocols to make this transition as effortless as possible with support staff that will help you every step of the way.

 Here at NSI Stem Cell, we help you make the connection between what you eat and how you feel.
-The age old phrase, “You are what you eat”, is a pretty accurate statement.
+The age-old phrase, “You are what you eat”, is a pretty accurate statement.
 Certainly, there are health issues that have different causes but among these factors diet is a major influence.
 This is why nutritional education and counseling with our in-house, licensed, nutritional experts is an important part of the NSI Stem Cell experience.

 What Is Nutritional Counseling?

-What Conditions Can Benefit From Clinical Nutrition?
+Conditions That Can Benefit From Clinical Nutrition

 At NSI Stem Cell, we believe that a proper diet can benefit every facet of your health.
 Here is a partial list of conditions that can benefit from clinical nutrition.*